Executive Brief

 • Partner with leadership to identify learning and professional development opportunities.

-• Promote employee recognition and development programs.
+• Develop and execute employee recognition programs.

-Qualifications
+Qualifications and Expectations

 • Strong knowledge of employment law, compensation structures, and benefits administration.